 it would be fun (and informative) to look at where some of our most

 beloved traditions really come from.
-So far, we’ve tackled the Christmas tree and mistletoe; check back each day to find out
+So far, we’ve tackled the Christmas tree, mistletoe, and gifts; check back each day to find out

 more ways we’ve “stolen Christmas.”

 Question: What day was Jesus born?